 Summary of data from each experimental assay

 We have integrated uniformly processed and quality-controlled datasets from ENCODE and Roadmap Epigenomics Mapping Consortium (REMC) to build one of the most comprehensive representation of how functional regulatory elements interplay in human genome.
 All dataset used in the analysis were mapped to a standardized version of the GRCh37 (hg19) reference human genome.
-We used ENCODE dataset that were submitted and released up to October 31st, 2016 (Oct 2016 freeze).
+We collected ENCODE dataset that were submitted and released up to October 31st, 2016 (Oct 2016 freeze).
+We mainly focused on the processed dataset that were released part of ENCODE 3 and re-processed ENCODE 2 experiments using the new ENCODE processing pipeline.